All Episodes

 Anyway, we got that.

-No wardrobe malfolks.
+No wardrobe mouth, folks.

-Um there's all kinds of exciting stuff out there happening.
+There's all kinds of exciting stuff out there happening.

-But look, uh Paul Krugman is an Obama, he's an economist.
+But look, Paul Krugman is an Obamaite.

-He's a Nobel prize-winning economist, folks, which tells you everything you need to know about the Nobel Prize.
+He's a Nobel Prize-winning economist, folks, which tells you everything you need to know about the Nobel Prize.

 New York Times columnist economist, and he took a few questions at a lecture that he gave last week, took a few questions from the audience.